neo-project/docs/en-us/sc/quickstart/getting-started-csharp.md

 > [!Note]
 >
-> - Given that neon compiles .dll with nep-8 by default, which conflicts with nep-5, thus we need to execute .avm using neon compatible mode; otherwise the contract cannot be invoked properly.
+> - Given that neon compiles .dll with nep-8 by default, which conflicts with previous versions of NeoVM, you need to execute .dll using the neon compatible mode; otherwise the contract cannot be invoked properly.
 >
 >     Open Power Shell or command prompt (CMD), enter bin/Debug directory and input the following command:
 >
 >     `neon yourcontractname.dll --compatible`
 >
 > - For other issues you encounter during the process of setting up the smart contract development environment, refer to [FAQ](../../faq.md).